 In most homes, warm air systems have been replaced with 'wet' systems, which are generally more comfortable and efficient.

 The principle of a storage heater is that it contains bricks capable of storing large amounts of heat.
-These are heated overnight using the off-peak electricity on Economy 7 and, on Economy 10 tariffs, during two shorter periods during the day.
-This heat is then gradually released the following day.
+These take advantage of off-peak electricity prices delivered by the likes of Economy 7 and Economy 10 tariffs to recharge their heat (Economy 10 may offer a short period during the day for recharging too).
+The stored heat is then gradually released the following day.

-Storage heating systems, although consisting primarily of individual storage heaters, typically rely on a separate wiring system within the home for cheaper off-peak (Economy 7 or Economy 10) electricity, so can still to some extent be described as a 'centralised' system.
+Storage heating systems, although consisting primarily of individual storage heaters, typically rely on a separate wiring system within the home for cheaper off-peak electricity, so can still to some extent be described as a 'centralised' system.
 The same wiring typically will also be used to heat a hot water cistern (tank).

-A storage heater normally has at least two controls, one for controlling how much electricity is used, which will determine how much heat is generated for storage, and another for controlling how much heat is released.
-This means that if you're out during the day, you can delay the release of the heat until you return in the evening.
+A storage heater normally has at least two controls: one regulates how much electricity is used to determine how much heat is generated for storage, and the other controls how much heat is released.
+This means that if you're out during the day, you can delay the heat’s release until you return in the evening.
 More advanced storage heaters also have thermostatic controls.

-Unlike older storage heaters, which took up a lot of space, modern ones use bricks with much greater heat storage capability, and are far more streamlined.
+Older storage heaters took up a lot of space, but modern models are far more streamlined through the use of bricks with much greater storage capabilities.

-In some cases, storage heaters can also serve as direct electric heaters, providing heat directly from electricity without going through the storage stage.
-Typically they will use peak rate electricity for this.
-Often homes that rely on storage heaters will also have separate electric heaters to supplement heating needs; again peak rate electricity will be used to top up in this way.
+In some cases, storage heaters can also serve as direct electric heaters, providing heat directly from your electricity supply without going through the storage stage.
+Typically, they will use peak rate electricity for this.
+Often homes that rely on storage heaters will also have separate electric heating systems to supplement heating needs; again peak-rate electricity is used to top up in this way.